 ‘He will not be silenced’

-Ghost Note is a 2017 American supernatural horror film written and directed by Troy Hart, making his feature debut.
+Ghost Note is a 2017 American supernatural horror feature film written and directed by Troy Hart, making his feature debut.
 The Astaroth Productions movie stars Alicia Underwood, Justin Duncan, Kenny Gardner.

 When rebellious teenager Mallory is left behind at her grandmother’s house while her parents go to Hawaii, she gets reacquainted with Rodney, the boy next door.
 She also discovers a dark family secret, hidden away in the attic.